 Those broad noodles are mostly sold fresh, and this is the version you should use to make your pad see ew.

 But these are not the only noodles commonly used in Thai cuisine.

 Sen lek (“small noodles”) are rice noodles that are about the size of linguini.
 These rice sticks are also called sen chan (short for Chantaboon) or guay tiew chantaburi.
-Sen chan noodles are more chewy than sen yai.
+Sen chan noodles are more chewy than sen yai noodles.
 They are the noodles of choice for pad Thai but also pho, the Vietnamese noodles soup.

 Sen mee are the rice vermicelli.
 They are very thin rice noodles.
-These are also called mee hoon or beehoon in Malaysia, Singapore and Indonesia, and are the ones I used in my fish head soup from Singapore.
+These are also called mee hoon or beehoon in Malaysia, Singapore and Indonesia, and are the ones used in fish head soup from Singapore.

 Ba mee are egg wheat noodles.
 The eggs (and sometimes food coloring) give these noodles a yellow hue.
 In Thailand, they are used in traditional dishes like ba mee haeng.